BNLonc/Enrollment/README.md

-In this repo are two distinct programs: FileWriter and Enrollment
+In this repo are two distinct programs: Writer and Enrollment

 Enrollment is the meat and potatoes of this repo's functionality.
 How it works:
 	It is composed of three core classes: Class, Lecture, Section.
-These are similar, but distinct, which
+These are similar, but distinct, and are representations of courses, lectures for those courses, and discussion sections of those lectures.

-FileWriter is composed of the
+FileWriter is a companion to Enrollment

-"I would be so down to be the most corrupt finance committee" -Shubham "Let's do it, man!" -Harry
+	FileWriter is a tool that encodes user input into a file that the Enrollment code can read.

+compile and run are Bash scripts that automatically compile or execute code
+compile:
+	use `./compile e` to compile the Enrollment code use `./compile w` to compile the FileWriter code use no argument to compile both
+run:
+	the same arguments for e and w work for run